Sterminare/clifford-the-ro-bot-dog/printable files/README.md

 parts are not always oriented in a good printing orientation. use best judgement, given that all parts should be printable without support with the exception of 'leg > foot'.

+if you notice a part is outdated, or an error in the denomination, please report it and I'll update it.